xray-forge/xray-16-types/src/plugins/macros/README.md

 ```

 A cast helper called with anything other than one argument reports: `Invalid transformer call, expected function to have exactly 1 argument.`

+### `inlineHints`

+Unwraps `$inline` and `$noInline` to their single argument when the `inline` plugin has not consumed them.

+These hints are owned by the `inline` plugin, which forces or suppresses inlining for the wrapped target (see its [README](../inline/README.md)).
+In the recommended plugin order, `inline` runs before `macros` and consumes the hints.
+This option exists for builds that run the macros plugin without the inline plugin: the hints become plain calls instead of emitted `$` identifiers.

 ## Limitations